Industrial Waste Management: Hazardous and Non-Hazardous

 Hazardous Industrial Waste

-- Heavy metals like mercury and lead.
+- Heavy metals such as mercury and lead.

-- Toxic organic compounds like industrial solvents.
+- Toxic organic compounds, such as industrial solvents.

 - Medical or biological waste containing pathogens.